BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 1. User submits `ConvertCoin` Tx
 2. Check if conversion is allowed for the pair, sender and recipient
-3. If coin is a native Cosmos coin and Token Owner is **not** `ModuleAccount`
+3. If coin is a native Butane coin and Token Owner is **not** `ModuleAccount`
-    1. Escrow Cosmos Coins by sending them to the erc20 module account
+    1. Escrow Butane Coins by sending them to the erc20 module account
     2. Unlock escrowed ERC20 from the module address by sending it to the recipient
-    3. Burn escrowed Cosmos coins
+    3. Burn escrowed Butane coins
 4. Check if token balance increased by amount
 5. Fail if unexpected `Approval` event found in logs to prevent malicious contract behaviour